︎ CONTACT:

 • PBS

-is a genderfluid filmmaker, performance artist and educator based in the Sonoran Southwest (Turtle Island/US).
-Their embodied films and performances are rites of passage for themselves and collaborators driven by consent practices, inquisitive hedonisms, corporeal excavation and a belief in the capacity for mutual transformation through collaboration and art-as-life process.
-Their works mine relationships to power, the malleability of consciousness and psychophysical thresholds.
+is a filmmaker, performance artist, educator and Emmy-winning videojournalist based in the Sonoran Southwest.
+Their embodied films and performances are rites of passage for themself and their collaborators, navigated by consent rituals, mutual unearthing, haptic coding and a belief in transformation through co-creation.
+Their work explores relationships to power, the malleability of consciousness, and the thresholds psychophysical experience.

 Their process and technique have been informed by studies in dances of resistance including Butoh, flamenco and martial arts.
 They are grateful to the teachers who have offered potent dances and knowledges influencing their path: Wendy Clinard & Sonia Sanchez (flamenco), Atsushi Takenouchi, Yumiko Yoshioka and Vangeline (Butoh), Chen Huixian (Chen Taiji) & Yunuen Rhi (Baguazhang), and Mestre Besouro Preto Manganga (capoeira).
 They have worked with artists across mediums including Yunuen Rhi, Martin Toloku, Atsushi Takenouchi, Tino Sehgal, Amanda Gutierrez, Tori Wrånes, Éva Mag, Matty Davis, Nola Sporn Smith, Amelia de Rudder/La Casa de Satanas and the band HOGG